NextJudge/NextJudge/src/data-layer/README.md

 ### Testing

 The `./tests/` directory contains API tests using Tavern.
 To run the tests, start the service in one terminal and then run `pipenv run pytest tests/ -p no:warnings` in another.
+Ensure an init script has been ran against the database beforehand.

+### Debugging

+To manually run an arbitrary query, run `docker exec -i data-layer-db-1 psql -U postgres nextjudge < query.sql` where `query.sql` contains your query.